The Power Of Options

 Read the guide below, then to cement your understanding (it’s easy, really) watch the 20min video at the end of the page which gives examples of how we use them every day to profit.

-Trading stocks directly means you need to use up a lot of capital to make meaningful gains.
-Most people starting out in trading do not have anywhere near enough, nor do they wish to risk so much capital on a new initiative they are beginning to learn.
+Trading stocks directly means you need a lot of capital to make meaningful gains.
+Most people starting out in trading do not have anywhere near enough capital, nor do they wish to risk so much on a new initiative they are beginning to learn.

-So, what are options and how can they help us make more money with less capital, and less risk?
+So, what are options and how can they help us make more money using less capital, and reduce our risk?

 Let’s dive straight in…